natf17/qah-events/README.md

 # A Custom Application for Managing AH Events

 This Spring Boot application is a REST API that manages creating, updating, deleting, and retrieving events in various languages.
 Events fall under 2 categories: those that are generic, and those that are translated.
 Generic events contain the event and all translations associated with such event, while the translated event exists solely as a translated 'view' of the event.
-Due to the nature of the differences between these two events, each have differing CRUD capabilities, which can be accessed via different URIs, as shown below:
+These two types of events have differing CRUD capabilities and can be accessed via different URIs, as shown below: